adamj09/Basic-Vulkan-Renderer/README.md

-This is a basic 3D renderer created using C++ and the Vulkan API.
+This is a primitive 3D renderer created using C++ and the Vulkan API.
+It is capable of loading .obj files with textures (1 texture per .obj).
 This was a high school project created for learning purposes.
 Before delving into this, I had no experience in C++ or Vulkan.
 As such, much of the code is derived from external resources.

 These resources influenced the development of this project the most, though others were also used: